Our Team

 Community Organizers

-Voices’ Community Organizers share the voices, experiences and needs of the immigrant community through our Inclusion program.
+Voices’ Community Organizers share the immigrant community's voices, experiences and needs through our Involvement program.

 Board